Dialogue Modding – pt 1 – Orientation

 Of course all of this is pointless if we can’t see what each individual line is.
 That’s where the tlk string reference comes into play.
 Each string reference corresponds with an entry in the talktable.

-For DA2 talktables, you’ll need to export them in .txt format to be able to search them.
-Download DA2 Tlk Converter and copy the talktable into the same folder.
-Then copy the following into an empty text file and save it with the .bat extension in the same folder:
+For a different command line option for DA2 talktables, download DA2 Tlk Converter (GitHub).
+To convert the talktable to plaintext format, copy the talktable into the same folder as the program.
+Copy the following into an empty text file and save it with the .bat extension in the same location, then double click the batch file to run the script.

 for %%a in (*.tlk) do da2tlkconv.exe -d -i %%a %%a.txt